Reading Time: 3 minutes

 More than one million prostate biopsies are performed in North America every year, and prostate cancer is the most common type of internal cancer in North American men.
 However, as Kinnaird explained, these biopsies aren’t always necessary and they come with certain risks.

-“Only about 25 to 30 percent of them may show some prostate cancer, and up to seven percent of men, after they’ve had a prostate biopsy, end up getting hospitalized within 30 days.
-And, there’s a four percent risk of what’s called post-biopsy sepsis, which can cause patients to end up in the ICU or may even prove fatal,” said Kinnaird, who is also a member of the Cancer Research Institute of Northern Alberta.
+“Only about 25 to 30 per cent of them may show some prostate cancer, and up to seven per cent of men, after they’ve had a prostate biopsy, end up getting hospitalized within 30 days.
+And, there’s a four per cent risk of what’s called post-biopsy sepsis, which can cause patients to end up in the ICU or may even prove fatal,” said Kinnaird, who is also a member of the Cancer Research Institute of Northern Alberta.
 “Anything we can do before the biopsy to determine whether the patient really needs a biopsy is very important for patient care.”

 The risk calculator, called the PCRC-MRI, is the first in North America developed to predict biopsy outcomes in North American men.
 The combination of the standard-of-care data with MRI data provides two critical benefits: it triages patients to determine whether they truly need the biopsy in the first place, and if they do, it improves the technique so clinicians are better able to find more clinically significant prostate cancer.